KelvCodes/ListNest/README.md

 ## 🔧 **Technologies Used**
 - **HTML**: For structuring the app layout.
 - **CSS**: To create a visually appealing and responsive design.
-- **JavaScript**: For dynamic functionality like adding, deleting, and managing tasks.